 Features of Chinese

-“Zhuyin” system is based on Beijing dialect in Qing Dynasty, and it is now used in China, Taiwan, and Singapore.
-In 1958, the People's Republic of China employed the official phonetic system for transcribing the Mandarin pronunciations of Chinese characters into the Latin alphabet called "Hanyu Pinyin" to help unify pronunciation and popularize dialects.
-Only Mandarin is an official dialect used in the whole country.
-In 1977, the United Nations “determined to adopt Chinese Pin Yin as international standard spelling of Chinese names with Roman letters.”
+The "Zhuyin" system originated from the Beijing dialect during the Qing Dynasty and is currently utilized in Taiwan, and Singapore.
+In 1958, the People's Republic of China introduced the official phonetic system called "Hanyu Pinyin" to transcribe Mandarin pronunciations into the Latin alphabet.
+This system aimed to standardize pronunciation and promote dialects.
+Mandarin is the sole official dialect used nationwide.
+In 1977, the United Nations made the decision to adopt Chinese Pinyin as the international standard for spelling Chinese names using Roman letters.

 Chinese essential grammar is much easier than English: